-The Company sells Auryxia in the U.S. primarily to wholesale distributors as well as certain specialty pharmacy providers, collectively, Customers.
+The Company sells Auryxia in the United States, or U.S., primarily to wholesale distributors as well as certain specialty pharmacy providers, collectively, Customers.
 These Customers resell the Company's product to health care providers and patients.
 In addition to distribution agreements with Customers, the Company enters into arrangements with health care providers and payors that provide for government-mandated and/or privately-negotiated rebates, chargebacks, and discounts with respect to the purchase of the Company's product.